crukci-bioinformatics/clarityclient2/src/site/markdown/caching.md

 artifact in the cache is returned regardless of its version or the mode of cache operation.

-The default mode is `LATEST`, which is the way the cache behaved in releases of the client before 2.22.
+The default mode is `LATEST`.
 Modes can be set on the `clarityApiCacheAspect` bean using the `setStatefulBehaviour` method.

 ### Overriding the cache behaviour for a single fetch